ikzelf/zbxdb/doc/getting_started.md

 zbxdb_sender will check $ZBXDB_OUT/ and move the contents to $HOME/zxbdb_sender/in/.
 Next it will send the files to zabbix and keep a few days of history in $HOME/zbxdb_sender/archive/

+- If anything fails, first check the log/ directory.
+- zbxdb.py can be run from the commandline to debug the cfg files.
+- if you see data coming into $ZBXDB_OUT/ the collection could be OK (errors are reported on stdout)
+- if zbxdb_sender/archive/ remains empty, zbxdb_sender is not picking up your metrics.
+Check the log.